 So I initially thought I’m strapped in for a fun ride that kind of felt tailored for a big guy.

-However, about a month in, things got much quicker and lower to the ground.
+However, about a month in, things got noticeably quicker and lower to the ground.
 At first, I thought I just got used to this setup but no-no. Bottoming out is real and this shoe is one hell of an example.

-I quickly found myself feeling like in a different setup – the shoe now feels quick, fairly low to the ground, and much more responsive than it initially was.
+I quickly found myself feeling like in a different setup – the shoe now feels quicker, fairly low to the ground, and the ride just feels more “energetic” than it initially was.

-So now, I still get to enjoy my experience with the Trey 5 VIII but they feel more stable, more explosive, and stick closer to the surface.
+So now, I still get to enjoy my experience with the Trey 5 VIII but they feel more explosive, and stick closer to the surface.
 I had a lot of fun while the mushiness lasted but I feel like that wouldn’t have done me any favors since this is a faster setup now that still keeps comfort at bay.
 I kinda like it.

 Not a lot of beefy support features found on the KD Trey 5 VIII but who says they’re missed?
 Well, maybe a little bit but the overall experience from a security standpoint was fine for me.
 Not amazing or perfect but fine.